https://propellerads.com/publishers/?ref_id=mNXh

 1. The road networks in Lahuy Island are only within each barangay

-2. No roads connecting the four barangays or the entire island
+2. There are no roads connecting the four barangays or the entire island

 3. The only way to get to the other barangay is through boat rides.